tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 # <a href="/api.html">Core API</a> <a class="github" href="https://github.com/tbranyen/diffhtml/tree/master/packages/diffhtml"><i class="fa fa-github"></i></a>

-This documentation covers the core public API and is central to the framework.
-All methods work in the browser, with JSDOM, and directly in Node.
+This documentation covers the core public API.
+All methods can work in the browser, with JSDOM, and directly in Node without JSDOM.

 <u>Special terms:</u>